wlzhang2020/wlzhang2020.github.io/_pages/about.md

 COLING'2025

 ## News
+[2025.11] Our paper AB Agent is accepted to KDD'26 Benchmark Track!
+[2025.11] Our paper PBR is accepted to AAAI'26!
 [2025.9] Our paper ReasonRAG is accepted to NeurIPS'25!
 [2025.8] I'm honored to receive the Outstanding Academic Performance Award (OAPA) granted by CityU HK.
 [2025.8] I'm honored to receive the Research Tuition Scholarship (RTS) granted by CityU HK.